DariiaSira/ProtectingAgainstSQLInjectionAttacks--STU-FIIT/README.md

 This documentation illustrates an example of an SQL injection vulnerability in a Django view and demonstrates how to mitigate it using Django's ORM and parameterized queries.

 ### Database
-To demonstrate SQL injection, a database "my_database" was created to store information about users within the application.
-It contains the table "users" which stores user accounts including their names, email addresses and passwords.
+To demonstrate SQL injection vulnerabilities, a MySQL database named "my_database" was created to manage user information within the application.
+This database includes a table named "users," designed to store user account details such as usernames, email addresses, and passwords.

+MySQL was selected as the database management system due to its widespread usage, robust performance, and comprehensive features.
+Its compatibility with Django and seamless integration capabilities make it an ideal choice for storing and managing application data securely.

+Throughout this demonstration, MySQL serves as the underlying database engine, facilitating the exploration and mitigation of SQL injection vulnerabilities within Django web applications.

 **1. Creating the "users" table:**
 ```sql